web3analytic-xyz/nodeapi-utils/README.md

 ## Usage

 Here is an example code snippet to download all blocks and transactions from Arbitrum.
-It will save a file every 100k blocks.
+It will save a file of [jsonlines](https://pypi.org/project/jsonlines/) every 100k blocks.

 ```python
 from alchemy_utils import DatasetBuilder